Your running motivation is a fickle thing.

 Next time you go for a run, leave the smartphone at home.

-Focus on your breath, your steps, and listening to the ambiance.
+Improve your running motivation – focus on your breath, your steps, and listening to the ambiance.

 3. Run For Yourself